We make U.S. taxes easy.

 Foreign Bank Account Reporting (FBAR)

-If you live outside the U.S., you have an automatic extension of two months to file your U.S. tax return.
-In other words, your U.S. return is due on June 15 each year, rather than April 15.
-For your Canadian return, we advise you to follow the Canadian tax return deadline of May 2nd, as the IRS will begin assessing interest on any unpaid balances on April 15th.
+If you live outside the U.S., you have an automatic extension of two months to file your U.S. tax return, making June 15 your deadline.
+For your Canadian return you still need to file by May 1.